-There’s so many things to do in Yellowstone, that it may well be the perfect place to travel with children.
+There are so many things to do in Yellowstone, that it may well be the perfect place to travel with children.

 For quite a while now, I have been wanting to go back to the United States and explore more of the incredible country where I have lived for over two years at the beginning of this century (yes, I am old).
 Back then, I didn’t have the chance to visit Yellowstone, though I did drive through Wyoming (one of the states where Yellowstone is located) and appreciated its wildness.
 But it’s a place I want to visit soon.